 - If the fee is not paid, within the prescribed time, student shall not be allowed to sit in Final Examination.

 - Transfer credits may be accepted for work completed at a recognized Pakistani or foreign university running an accredited program and an original transcript, course outlines along with NOC issued by the university which administered the examination shall be submitted.

 - Transfer Application must be submitted at least three days before the start of the Admitted semester.

-- Only those courses/credits shall be transferred in which the candidate has got MAJU equivalent grade C or higher for undergraduate programs and MAJU equivalent grade B or higher for graduate programs and they can be part of candidates’ degree program at Mohamamd Ali Jinnah University.
+- Only those courses/credits shall be transferred in which the candidate has got MAJU equivalent grade C or higher for undergraduate programs and MAJU equivalent grade B or higher for graduate and Doctoral programs and they can be part of candidates’ degree program at Mohammad Ali Jinnah University.